-Another possibility to obtain identifiability of the distributions of W_1 and W_2 would be to use the result of Zheng and Klein [64], which shows identifiability of marginal distributions when the dependence is given by a known copula.
+Another possibility to obtain identifiability would be to use the result of Zheng and Klein [64], who proved identifiability of marginal distributions when the dependence is given by a known copula.

 Return now to the general case.
 Suppose that the system is repaired after failure and then put into operation, then may fail again, and so on.
-This leads to a marked event process as described in Section 2 with marks in $\mathcal{J} = \{1, 2, ..., n\}$, so that the mark at each event time is the number of the failing component (or more generally the type of event).
+This leads to a marked event process as in Section 2 with marks in $\mathcal{J} = \{1, 2, ..., n\}$, so that the mark at each event time is the number of the failing component.